 In a previous section, we introduced you to the idea of meditation.
 We also talked about it again later as a way of reducing stress.

-Anger can also come up quick, before you realize it.
+Anger can also come up quickly before you realize it.
 One moment, you were operating as usual, and the next moment you feel as if your body is threatening to snap in two.
 Suddenly you may find you are in a moment of dire pain or stress.
 Maybe your partner has expressed they want to break it off.
 Maybe your dog escaped while you were walking out the door to get to work.

 We have already addressed the notion of using STOP while in the middle of a conflict.
 But what if the conflict is internal?
 What if the only person you are in conflict with is yourself?

 When you have sufficient space, take stock of your feelings, your body, your thoughts, and your breath.
 Is your breathing ragged?
 Is your heart in your throat?
 Maybe your mind is a muddle of negative self-talk.
-Maybe you feel that you can’t bother being present or with noticing your breath anyway.
+Maybe you feel that you can’t bother being present or noticing your breath anyway.

 Take a moment to be with your breath.
 Acknowledge your anger, your body’s response to your anger, and your negative self-talk.
 Just acknowledge it is there without trying to change it.